threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 [TCP-Router](./grid3_components.md#tcp-router) is a component of the ThreeFold technology stack that acts as a TCP (Transmission Control Protocol) router and load balancer.
 It serves as a network gateway for incoming TCP connections, routing them to the appropriate destinations based on predefined rules and configurations.
 The TCP-Router component is responsible for distributing incoming network traffic across multiple backend services or nodes, ensuring efficient load balancing and high availability.

-# Categories of Solutions
+# Solution Categories

-There are three main categories of solutions on the TFGrid: DIY workloads as well as independent and ThreeFold commercial offerings.
+There are three main solution categories on the TFGrid: DIY workloads as well as independent and ThreeFold commercial offerings.
 Let's take a look at them and discuss their basic properties.

 ## DIY Workloads